taufik-nurrohman/markdown/README.md

   </tbody>
 </table>

 Exception for types 1, 2, 3, 4, and 5.
-A line break is enough to end the raw block state:
+A line break is enough to end the raw HTML block state:

 <table>
   <thead>